 Cassino is included in the 2019 Giro d’Italia as a start.
 The riders head on hilly terrain to the race’s southernmost point in San Giovanni Rotondo.
-Although the route is hardly ever flat, it doesn’t feature hard climbs either.
-A downhill false flat of 50 kilometres runs to the foot of the biggest challenge of the day.
-The ascent to Coppa Casrinelle appears at kilometre 204.5.
-The route climbs 16 kilometres at approximately and this might be too much for some sprinters.
-A short drop leads to an equally short climb before the finale is a dozen kilometres on flat to mildly downhill roads.
+Although the route is hardly ever flat, it doesn’t feature any hard climbs either.
+A descending false flat of 50 kilometres runs to the foot of the biggest challenge of the day.
+The Coppa Casarinelle climb appears at kilometre 205.
+The route ascents 15 kilometres at 4.4% before a downhill leads to the second intermediate sprint of the day, which is directly followed by another uphill kick – albeit a short one.

 Click on the images to zoom